-It seems we are spending more and more time in Mexico Last year it was 10 months, and this year since November.
+It seems we are spending more and more time in Mexico Last year it was 10 months, and this year it has been since November.
 We expect it will be another long visit.
 We both feel there are many more places in Mexico we want to see and experience, especially the cuisine and the rich culture.
-Joining House Sit Mexico will give us the opportunity to do this.
+Joining a house sit service in Mexico will give us the opportunity to do this.

 House Sitting has become a way of life for my husband and me.
 We sort of accidentally fell into it.
 We were on a six-month vacation in Costa Rica and met two couples who told us they were there because they were house-sitting for the owners who were away.

-We became intrigued and immediately upon returning to Canada decided to check out Trusted House Sitters and immediately became members.
-Since then, we have approximately 20 house sits in our profile.
+We became intrigued and, upon returning to Canada, decided to check out Trusted House Sitters and immediately became members.
+Since then, we have had approximately 20 house sits in our profile.
 The main reason we house sit is that it provides an amazing opportunity to travel, try different cuisines, and experience the local culture.

 We recently completed two house sits here in Mexico, and I can’t tell you how rewarding and fun it was.
 If you are concerned about safety at this time, check out our note at the bottom of this article.